Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 2.
 Vacancies.

-In the event of a vacancy of any office on the Executive Committee, a special election will be held in accordance with the Bylaws.
+In the event of a vacancy of any office on the Steering Committee, a special election will be held in accordance with the Bylaws.

 Section 3.
 Chair and Vice-Chair.

-(c) The Chair will report to Local Regular Meetings on the business of the Executive Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.
+(c) The Chair will report to Local Regular Meetings on the business of the Steering Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.

-(d) The Vice-Chair will assume the duties of the Chair when s/he is unavailable, or upon request of the Chair.
+(d) The Vice-Chair will assume the duties of the Chair when they are unavailable, or upon request of the Chair.
+The Vice-Chair will also serve as the membership coordinator and lead mobilizer for the Local.

 Section 4.
 Secretary.

 (a) The Secretary will be responsible for answering all correspondence and queries of the Local, and for maintaining an up-to-date membership list of the Local.
-S/he will insure effective communication with the national DSA.
-S/he will temporarily assume the responsibilities of the Chair or Vice-Chair if they are unable to do so.
+They will temporarily assume the responsibilities of the Chair or Vice-Chair if they are unable to do so.

-(b) The Secretary will be responsible also for the taking of minutes of all Local and Executive Committee Meetings, and shall have custody of these minutes, and the resolutions, reports and other official records of the Local.
-S/he shall transfer official records in good condition to her/his successor.
+(b) The Secretary will be responsible also for the taking of minutes of all Local and Steering Committee Meetings, and shall have custody of these minutes, and the resolutions, reports and other official records of the Local.
+They shall transfer official records in good condition to their successor.
 Official records shall include meeting minutes and member lists.

 Section 5.
 Treasurer.